cisdev2/ipeer4-server/doc/README.md

     - Note: jmsserializer has the "groups" features - check whether there is a way to specify the group via annotations in a controller
     - Purpose 1: When some entity properties should not be deserialized for a user of low privilege level
     - Purpose 2: When entities are in a relationship, the referenced object should be deserialized differently (eg. when a faculty lists its departments, the departments should be serialized differently from when they are accessed directly)
+- Check `config.yml` and other configuration files for redundant settings, development vs production settings, etc

 Remaining Features
 ============================